Is Your Pain Associated With Temporomandibular Joint Disorders (TMJ, TMD)

 • a stiff, tired jaw?

-If you experience these issues, you may have Temporomandibular Joint Disorders (TMJ/TMD).
+If you experience these issues, you may have a Temporomandibular Joint Disorder (TMJ/TMD).
 TMJ/TMD is a disorder in which your jaw muscles and joints do not function properly, resulting in cycles of pain and spasms that in many cases can be successfully treated.

 We asked our assistant, Janet to share her TMJ experience with us.